MischaU8/yumyum/materials/image-backface-culling_RCDsb1lxe2o.md

 Version: 1.1.36
 Uploaded: 2023-06-28

-yum yum
+When working with [[reference images]], you can select the image, press `M` to access the [[material]] dialog and choose either *Front only* or *Double sided* for the *culling* attribute.

-Floyd here with a quick look at the culling attribute for images in Plasticity when working with reference images you can select the image press M to access the material dialog and choose either front only or double sided for the calling attribute front only will hide the image on the back side of the image plane take advantage of this handy option when working with images in
+*Front only* will hide the image on the back side of the image plane.

-Plasticity
+Take advantage of this handy option when working with images in Plasticity.